Nexmo/nexmo-developer/_partials/reusable/create-a-nexmo-application.md

 ### How to create a Messages and Dispatch application using the Nexmo CLI

-To create your application using the Nexmo CLI:

-1. Enter the following command into the shell:
+To create your application using the Nexmo CLI, enter the following command into the shell:

 ``` shell
 nexmo app:create "My Messages App" https://example.com/webhooks/inbound-message https://example.com/webhooks/message-status --keyfile=private.key --type=messages